 In 1915, the Chamber of Commerce was promoting the city as a warehousing center, a canning center, a packing house center, and a food manufacturing center, in addition to being a railway center.
 During the early part of the 1900s, the depot handled 76 passenger trains a day.
 By the 1920s, Ogden was experiencing explosive growth in railroad traffic.
 The number of freight and passenger trains grew almost daily, with 1921 being the peak year for passenger train revenues on Union Pacific.
 (Hunter, Beneath Ben Lomond's Peak, p.
 428)

 The growing congestion called for more and better facilities.
-In 1917, the Ogden Union Stockyards were completed, making the city the largest center west of Denver for handling livestock in railroad cars.
+In 1917, the Ogden Union Stock Yards were completed, making the city the largest center west of Denver for handling livestock in railroad cars.
 A freight bypass for Oregon Short Line trains was completed, as were mechanical facilities (roundhouse and car shops) to maintain Union Pacific locomotives and cars.
 Pacific Fruit Express rose from the ashes of an icehouse destroyed by fire in 1919 to complete (in 1921) an up-to-date concrete ice manufacturing plant, with expanded facilities for the icing of entire trains of refrigerator cars.
 Tracks were added to the OUR&D yards to accommodate the increased traffic, and to make room for the new PFE facilities.
-This forced the reconstruction in 1927 of the steel 24th Street Viaduct (completed in 1909) to extend it directly to the West Ogden Bluff.
+This forced the reconstruction in 1926 of the steel 24th Street viaduct (completed in 1909) to extend it directly to the West Ogden Bluff.